AdobeDocs/experience-platform.en/help/edge/commands/configure/onbeforelinkclicksend.md

 ---
 # `onBeforeLinkClickSend`

 The `onBeforeLinkClickSend` callback allows you to register a JavaScript function that can alter link tracking data you send just before that data is sent to Adobe.
-This callback allows you to manipulate the XDM object, including the ability to add, edit, or remove elements.
+This callback allows you to manipulate the `xdm` or `data` object, including the ability to add, edit, or remove elements.
 You can also conditionally cancel the sending of data altogether, such as with detected client-side bot traffic.
 It is supported on Web SDK 2.15.0 or later.

 This callback only runs when [`clickCollectionEnabled`](clickcollectionenabled.md) is enabled.
 If `clickCollectionEnabled` is disabled, this callback does not execute.
 If both `onBeforeEventSend` and `onBeforeLinkClickSend` contain registered functions, the `onBeforeLinkClickSend` function executes first.
 Once the `onBeforeLinkClickSend` function finishes, the `onBeforeEventSend` function then executes.